nowk/cobbler.js/Readme.md

 ## TODO

-  * More test converage for other Passport OAuth Strategies (only Github at this point)
+  * More test coverage for other Passport OAuth Strategies (only Github at this point)
   * Ability to set arguments such as `accessToken, refreshToken, params`
   * Ability to test `fail` and `error` calls.